Fix Mobile Network State Disconnected – Android

 Q2.
 What is Mobile Network State Disconnected?

 Q3.
-How to do a Network Reset?
+How to do a network reset?

 A3.
 The first thing you should do is go into Settings > General > Reset and tap Reset network settings.
 Once done, you can try to establish a connection again.